-After configuration has been completed, operating the E push-button repeatedly will return the instrument display to the main menu.
-One more operation of the E button will then return the MTL646 to the operating mode.
+After the instrument configuration has been completed, operating the E push-button repeatedly will return the instrument display to the main menu.
+One more operation of the E button will then return the MTL647 to the operating mode.

 6.3 Summary of configurable functions